OnlinePrivacyPilot/OnlinePrivacyPilot_UserDoc/DOC.md

 Using these parameters, when you click the "Launch Search" button, it will test the validity of your key, taking into account the parameters you specify.
-If you are told that your key is not valid, that means either that you have made an error while The result we get in our example is as follows:
+If you are told that your key is not valid, that means either that you have made an error while entering it, or that you reach the maximum number of queries that you can make per day (which is 100).
+The result we get in our example is as follows:

 ![example_result_macron](https://github.com/OnlinePrivacyPilot/OnlinePrivacyPilot_UserDoc/assets/100564746/030ff038-7ace-450d-9809-cd86af94d8ce)

+You can see that the number of nodes is limited to twenty, but it is still a huge set.
+It could contain information that are irrelevant for us.
-You can see that the number of results is limited to twenty, but it is still a huge set.
-If we want for instance to filter it, we can add filters, either initially or by clicking on a node.
+If we want for instance to orient the search, we can add filters, either initially or by clicking on a node.
 If we relaunch a search with "Instagram" and "LinkedIn"  we will have:

 ![example_result_with_filters_macron](https://github.com/OnlinePrivacyPilot/OnlinePrivacyPilot_UserDoc/assets/100564746/1100ec73-739f-41de-8f87-9b2d5fcda366)

+In this screenshot you can see that red nodes appear, these are the nodes that have moved from the previous search, either because their position in the graph has changed or because they are new.
 On the other hand if we find that his Instagram account is not relevant we can click on the corresponding node, this appears then:

 ![example_delete_data_macron](https://github.com/OnlinePrivacyPilot/OnlinePrivacyPilot_UserDoc/assets/100564746/42618e1e-5411-4e6d-86f0-f8004a659b18)

+Let us a bit describe what we have here:
+The type indicates what type of footprint we found, it can be URL, name, username, company, location,...
+The method is how we get the footprint, with a google search for example it is "google" but it can be with information retrieval from Instagram for example, in this case it is: "instagram_scrapper".
-Since we are able to find the procedure of deletion for Instagram with JustDeleteMe, a button will appear that allows to remove the associated data.
+Then, since we are able to find the procedure of deletion for Instagram with JustDeleteMe, a button appears and allows to remove the associated data.
 It will be redirected to the web page of registration for Instagram and afterward the deletion page.

-Regarding our relevance choice, it will appear as a filter in the filters list, accessible and usable for potential further searches.
+Regarding our relevance choice, if we press "Make as irrelevant" it appears as a filter in the filters list, accessible and usable for potential further searches.
 In our case, with these parameters:

 ![example_filters_input_search2_macron](https://github.com/OnlinePrivacyPilot/OnlinePrivacyPilot_UserDoc/assets/100564746/ca0ff94a-333e-481f-81e0-67f3b57cadd0)

-The nodes containing his footprints linked with Instagram do not appear anymore:
+The nodes containing footprints linked with Instagram do not appear anymore:

 ![example_macron_disappear_instagram](https://github.com/OnlinePrivacyPilot/OnlinePrivacyPilot_UserDoc/assets/100564746/8ecff7af-e335-4da4-848f-39a43c82571f)